Severance Package

 What to look for in an attorney

-If you decide to hire an attorney to help you review or negotiate your severance package, you should find an attorney that can do more than just read the contract and explain what is in it.
+If you decide to hire an attorney to help you review or negotiate your severance agreement, you should find an attorney that can do more than just read the contract and explain what is in it.
 Most attorneys are capable of doing that.

 You want an attorney that can evaluate your case for its true value, taking into consideration what happened to you during your employment (unpaid wages, retaliation, harassment), someone who has experience litigating these types of cases so they understand the company’s pain points and the true cost of not settling, and someone who will advocate for you in light of what your personal goals are.

 No one wants to spend money on an attorney unnecessarily.
-So your attorney should be able to add real value, whether that means giving you the peace of mind to know that you have been provided a good severance package or being able to help you negotiate a better package.
+So your attorney should be able to add real value, whether that means giving you the peace of mind to know that you have been provided a good severance agreement or being able to help you negotiate a better package.

 Questions You Can Use to Interview Attorneys